Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 Finally, data security is guaranteed thanks to the ability to display data according to users (this is known as “line security”) and the ability to store data locally.

-How to transition to Power BI
+How to Transition to Power BI

 Although dynamic reports are on the rise, companies still need to rework their data in Excel or present it statically in PowerPoint to focus on a specific time of year, a specific product or a particular region.
 This makes it possible to split the information to be shared into the most commonly used Office formats.